imclab/liz/README.md

     Get the free busy interval of a specific calendarId.
 If no `calendarId` is provided, the email of the logged in user is used as calendar id.

-    By default, all intervals between now and seven days are retrieved.
+    By default, all intervals between now and fourteen days are retrieved.

     Query parameters:
     -   `timeMin: string` ISO date string with the start of a time interval.